mozilla-services/docs/source/sync/overview.rst

 the server.

 This means that the Sync server operators can't read your data - even if they wanted to.
-The only way your data can be read is if someone posesses your secret Sync Key (sometimes referred to as a Recovery Key).
+The only way your data can be read is if someone possesses your secret Sync Key (sometimes referred to as a Recovery Key).
 This can occur if your device is lost or hacked or if you reveal it to another party.
 The important fact to note is that the Sync Key is never made available to the Sync